 Do I have to worry about losing my softkey on the key server in case of hardware failure, theft, or a reinstall of Windows?

-Yes, the softkey license is moved to the machine during install and locked to the machine so it can be lost.
 We recommend reading the Zemax Licensing Policies.
 It gives details on how softkey licenses work, tips to avoid license loss, backing it up and our policy on lost keys.
 Both the policies for perpetual licenses and subscription ones are covered here.
+Feel free to email firstname.lastname@example.org if you need to know the policy for your particular license type or have any questions.

 How do I configure multiple client machines with the server address, so users don't have to enter it themselves?